lipshutzlab/labwebsite/_pages/research.md

 <h3>Metrics for comparing neural systems</h3>

 <p>
-A challenge at the intersection of neuroscience and machine learning is to understand if neural systems compute similarly.
-For example, given an artificial neural network that processes images, is it a good model of computations in the human visual system?
-Comparing neural systems is challenging in part because neural responses to stimuli are high-dimensional, noisy and dynamic.
-We develop methods for quantifying the similarity between neural systems with high-dimensional noisy responses.
+A challenge at the intersection of neuroscience and machine learning is to understand if two neural systems (biological or artificial) compute similarly.
+For example, does an artificial deep neural network compute similarly to the human visual system?
+Comparing neural systems is challenging in part because neural responses (or representations) are high-dimensional, noisy and dynamic.
+We develop methods for quantifying the similarity between neural representations that are stochastic and/or dynamic.
 </p>

 {% include refs.html tag = "metric" %}